“If plan A fails, remember there are 25 more letters.”

 This battle over audience demographics is a battle worth winning; trust me.
 Given the intensity of competition in today’s frantic business world, such details matter more than you’d think.

-Before writing ecommerce description, you should think about what your customers read online, which websites they frequently visit, what keeps them awake at night, what are the kind of deals they look out for, what are their major decision making factors; if you do this judiciously, you’re golden.
+Before writing an ecommerce description, you should think about what your customers read online, which websites they frequently visit, what keeps them awake at night, what are the kind of deals they look out for, and what are their major decision-making factors; if you do this judiciously, you’re golden.

 This will help you understand and identify just the right tone of voice which will allow you to indulge in product description writing directly hitting the emotional quotient of the visitors.

 Product descriptions aren’t supposed to be product-centric per se; they should be customer-centric if you want to see those conversions right up.
 Get the point?